tempus-app/tempus/docs/frontend/FileStructure.md

  `index.ts` file are used quite frequently across the repo and they allow one to export files from within a directory to allow easy imports from outside.
 If ever a new directory is made, make sure it includes this `index.ts` file and export ONLY those things that are expected to be imported outside in order to limit scope and expose the relevant public api.
 In addition, make sure to import using the full path if importing a file from within the same subdirectory (do not use the shorter import provided via the `index.ts`) as this can cause circular dependency errors.

+### Testing Files

+Testing files in the api are located under each feature directory and are siblings to the services and controllers (ex: `libs/api/onboarding-api/feature-account/src/lib/tests/`).
+The tests should encapsulate the behaviour covered in the relevant feature and may include mocks.
+In the client side, a similar approach is also taken wherein for each feature, one would find a test subdirectory.

 ## Overall Client Architecture Diagram